-The Depositary will ensure that any such delegates or sub-delegates who are its affiliates are appointed on terms which are not materially less favourable to the Company than if the conflict or potential conflict had not existed.
+The Depositary will ensure that any such delegates or sub-delegates who are its affiliates are appointed on terms which are not materially less favourable to a Sub-Fund than if the conflict or potential conflict had not existed.

-The Custodian and any other delegate are required to manage any such conflict having regard to the FCA Rules and its duties to the Depositary and the ACD.
+The Custodian and any other delegate are required to manage any such having regard to the FCA Rules and its duties to the Depositary and the Manager.